v3rse/dotfiles/README.md

-vim - vim configuration, no bundles wallpaper - wallpaper for the various color schemes compton - settings for composite config for shadows etc.
+vim - vim configuration, no bundles wallpaper - wallpaper for the various color schemes compton - settings for composite config for shadows etc. vscode - settings for my vscode environment. extension can be install using `code --install-extension`

 # Bugs
 - [ ] Terminals flash original theme seconds before loading current.